All the Japanese players to feature in the Premier League

 Debut: 13 August 2022 v Newcastle

 Tricky winger Mitoma joined Brighton & Hove Albion in 2021 from Kawasaki Frontale.
 He was loaned out to Belgian side Union SG for the 2021/22 campaign, before returning for a breakout Premier League season the following year.
-Mitoma has become an integral part if Brighton's team, and has 19 goal involvements in 52 appearances for the Seagulls.
+Mitoma has become an integral part of Brighton's team, with a total of 33 goal involvements in 88 appearances by the end of the 2024/25 campaign.

 Wataru Endo